quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 {{!RFC6839}}.

-In accordance with {{Section 8.1 of !RFC8259}}, JSON files are required to use use UTF-8 both for the file itself and the string values.
+In accordance with {{Section 8.1 of !RFC8259}}, JSON files are required to use UTF-8 both for the file itself and the string values it contains.
 In addition, all qlog field names in a JSON serialization MUST be lowercase.

 In order to serialize CDDL-based qlog event and data structure